Amy Rauer

 Specialized Expertise

-Romantic relationships across the life course
+Romantic relationships and singlehood across the life course

 Adulthood and aging

-Observational, dyadic research
+Observational, longitudinal research

 Engagement